Generative AI vs Predictive AI in recruiting

 Generative AI

 Same label.
-Different technology.
-Different risks.
+Different task.
+Different risk.

 Where you'll see them in recruiting